 HOW SHOULD I DRESS FOR COURT?

-WHAT DO I DO WHEN I COME TO COURT?
+WHAT SHOULD I EXPECT WHEN I COME TO COURT?

-When you appear for your pre-set court date, you need to check in with the Clerk in the Courtroom.
+Plan to arrive 15 minutes prior to the scheduled court time.
+Upon arrival, check in with court staff.
 Courtrooms are unlocked approximately 15 minutes prior to the scheduled court time.
-Appearance calendars are posted daily outside of each courtroom.
-If you do not see your name on the calendar, you must check your case status with the front counter clerks.
+Please check the monitors outside of the courtroom.
+If you do not see your name on the monitor, check your case status with the customer service staff.

 WHAT ARE MY PLEA OPTIONS?

-The Court Marshal will address the gallery prior to the court session and explain your plea options and review the basic court session process.
+The court marshal will address the gallery prior to the court session to explain your plea options and review the basic court session process.

-- Not Guilty: You will receive a trial date.
-Any questions you or your attorney may have prior to the trial need to be directed to the City Attorney's Office, Criminal Division .
+- Not Guilty: You will be given a trial date.
+Any questions you or your attorney may have prior to the trial need to be directed to the City Attorney's Office, Criminal Division.

-- Guilty or Nolo Contendere (No Contest): You will be sentenced by the Judge for the charge(s).
+- Guilty or Nolo Contendere (No Contest): You will be sentenced by the Judge.

-- Make your payment in person at the Municipal Court on the 3rd floor of the Criminal Justice Facility during window hours - Monday through Thursday, 7:45 AM until 5:00 PM excluding holidays (Cash, personal check, money order, certified check, cashier's check, Visa, MasterCard, American Express, and Discover Card).
+- In Person - Make your payment in person at the Municipal Court, located on the 3rd floor of the Justice Facility.
+Our business hours are Monday - Thursday, 7:45 AM until 5:00 PM excluding holidays.
+Accepted forms of payment are cash, personal check, money order, certified check, cashier's check, Visa, MasterCard, American Express, and Discover.